-Candidates must be able to complete residency training and be eligible for board certification in at least one of the specialties that are permitted to enter ACGME accredited programs (internal medicine, neurology, pediatrics, otolaryngology, psychiatry, family practice or anesthesiology) in sleep medicine prior to the start date of the sleep fellowship (typically July 1).
+Candidates must be able to complete residency training and be eligible for board certification in at least one of the specialties that are permitted to enter ACGME accredited programs in sleep medicine (Anesthesiology, Family Practice, Internal Medicine, Neurology, Otolaryngology, Pediatrics, or Psychiatry) prior to the start date of the sleep fellowship (typically July 1).

 An ideal candidate would be one who possesses outstanding personal characteristics, and evidence of excellence in clinical, academic, and research arenas.
 Evaluation of candidates will be on the basis of personal, clinical, research, and academic qualities assessed through application materials and a personal interview.